daphnetd/daphnetd/README.md

 #### ⭐ Recent Stars

-- [Lightricks/LTX-Video](https://github.com/Lightricks/LTX-Video) - Official repository for LTX-Video (today)
+- [Lightricks/LTX-Video](https://github.com/Lightricks/LTX-Video) - Official repository for LTX-Video (1 day ago)
-- [bddicken/languages](https://github.com/bddicken/languages) - Compare languages (4 days ago)
+- [bddicken/languages](https://github.com/bddicken/languages) - Compare languages (5 days ago)
-- [Nutlope/llama-ocr](https://github.com/Nutlope/llama-ocr) - Document to Markdown OCR library with Llama 3.2 vision (6 days ago)
+- [Nutlope/llama-ocr](https://github.com/Nutlope/llama-ocr) - Document to Markdown OCR library with Llama 3.2 vision (1 week ago)
 - [TheBlewish/Automated-AI-Web-Researcher-Ollama](https://github.com/TheBlewish/Automated-AI-Web-Researcher-Ollama) - A python program that turns an LLM, running on Ollama, into an automated researcher, which will with a single query determine focus areas to investigate, do websearches and scrape content from various relevant websites and do research for you all on its own!
 And more, not limited to but including saving the findings for you!
 (1 week ago)
 - [ali-vilab/In-Context-LoRA](https://github.com/ali-vilab/In-Context-LoRA) - Official repository of In-Context LoRA for Diffusion Transformers (1 week ago)
-- [chonkie-ai/chonkie](https://github.com/chonkie-ai/chonkie) - 🦛 CHONK your texts with Chonkie ✨ - The no-nonsense RAG chunking library (1 week ago)
+- [chonkie-ai/chonkie](https://github.com/chonkie-ai/chonkie) - 🦛 CHONK your texts with Chonkie ✨ - The no-nonsense RAG chunking library (2 weeks ago)
 - [jwohlwend/boltz](https://github.com/jwohlwend/boltz) - Official repository for the Boltz-1 biomolecular interaction model (2 weeks ago)
 - [gregpr07/browser-use](https://github.com/gregpr07/browser-use) - Make websites accessible for AI agents (3 weeks ago)
 - [community-scripts/ProxmoxVE](https://github.com/community-scripts/ProxmoxVE) - Proxmox VE Helper-Scripts (Community Edition)  (3 weeks ago)